Ceres-Dev/.github/profile/README.md

 , a high school student.

 ## How:confused: ?
 Atom built its editor from scratch using CoffeeScript.
 I wanted to go a different route.
 That is why I decided to use the powerful [Monaco Editor](https://microsoft.github.io/monaco-editor/) which also powers Visual Studio Code.
-It has a great out of the box development experience and also has a well polished UI.
+Previously I used Codemiror for the editor but I found Monaco to have a better out of the box development experience and also has a well polished UI.
 I intend to add support to Valence that allows you to use your favorite VS Code extensions right inside Valence.
 For now I am concentrating on getting Valence to version 1.0 before June this year.
-Check out some useful links below in the meantime [:arrow_down:](#Useful-Links)
+Check out some useful links below in the meantime [:arrow_down:](#Useful-Links:link:)

 ## Useful Links:link:
 Project site - [projectvalence.github.io](https://projectvalence.github.io)